 Apply after showering and allow it to dry.
 This is one of the best treatments for rashes related to poison ivy.

 5. Low Histamine Diet

 Leafy greens, fresh vegetables, fresh fruit (except tomatoes and overly ripe fruits), whole grains, beans, legumes, raw nuts and seeds (except peanuts that are prone to yeast and mold), and other foods that are low in histamines are recommended if you find that high histamine foods cause you to break out.
-Most plant-based eaters will be safe since extremely high histamine foods are largely found in animal-based foods, but avoiding chocolate, caffeine,fermented and yeast foods, along with sugary foods is also necessary as well.
+Most plant-based eaters will be safe since extremely high histamine foods are largely found in animal-based foods, but avoiding chocolate, caffeine, fermented and yeast foods, along with sugary foods is also necessary as well.
 Most histamine rashes are only temporary until the immune system begins to function normally again.
-A more restricted histamine diet may be necessary for a period of time until the condition improves.
+A more restricted histamine diet may be necessary for some time until the condition improves.

-If you have a skin allergy, remember that you may also want to consider if a food allergy is the cause.
-Wheat and/or gluten, nuts, eggs, dairy, sesame, fish and crustaceans are the eight most common food allergens known in the United States.
+If you have a skin allergy, remember that you may also want to consider if a food allergy is a cause.
+Wheat and/or gluten, nuts, eggs, dairy, sesame, fish, and crustaceans are the eight most common food allergens known in the United States.
 Eliminating these can help you identify if these are a cause of your rash, or if it is caused by something else.

-Itching may be no fun, but always try these natural options first.
-If you have dealt with skin rashes and have your own natural remedy, let us know.
+Itching may be no fun but always try these natural options first.
+If you have dealt with skin rashes and have your natural remedy, let us know.
 Comment below and share!

 - Eat Less Meat: Download Food Monster, the largest plant-based Recipe app on the App Store, to help reduce your environmental footprint, save animals and get healthy.
 You can also buy a hard or soft copy of our favorite vegan cookbooks.